Dubai at sunset

 As we head to COP, we’re clear-eyed on those goals.
 A safer, healthier, cleaner future is ours for the taking.
 We travel to Dubai with hope and pragmatic determination that the world’s leaders will see that future too.

 Including Dubai, Vikram Singh, a senior director focused on the Global South, has joined four COPs.
-For Laetitia de Martez, a senior director who leads RMI’s Climate Finance Access Network (CFAN) and Islands Energy Program, Dubai marks her 18th climate summit.
+Dubai marks the 18th climate summit for Laetitia de Martez, a senior director who leads RMI’s Climate Finance Access Network (CFAN) and Islands Energy Program.